What is Spinal Stenosis?

 Traditional surgery is more destructive in the approach to the spine compared to minimally invasive surgery.
 The larger the incision the more damage to muscle, ligaments and bone.
 This collateral tissue damage may result in more pain, back muscle weakness, instability and scar tissue leading to future difficulties.
 Fortunately, traditional surgical techniques are often avoidable depending on the spine surgeon’s techniques.

-New extremely minimally invasive endoscopic spinal surgeries are being developed for the treatment of spinal stenosis.
+New extremely minimally invasive endoscopic spinal surgeries are being developed for the treatment of spinal stenosis (as shown below).
 The advantages of these procedures will include no general anesthesia, very small incision (size of finger nail), minimal postoperative pain and shorter recovery then current minimal invasive spine surgery.